 If you’re in the market for a new vacuum cleaner, a vacuum with a HEPA filter can help eliminate allergens.

 We just repainted our downstairs living areas and kitchen with no-VOC paint.
 I’m happy to say, there were no toxic smells and the place aired out immediately with just keeping the windows open a crack.
 Home improvements nearly always unearth unwanted allergens and toxins, so take care to select products that are nontoxic.

 These are actually way more toxic than you think!
-Fragrances that are added to products, from fresheners to feminine care products, are not regulated because they contain proprietary formula.
-The scent can come from 10s of thousands of chemicals that you won’t know how it affects your family.
+Fragrances that are added to products, from fresheners to feminine care products, are not regulated because they contain proprietary formulas.
+The scent can come from 10s of thousands of chemicals that you don’t know how it affects your family.
 Instead, I suggest getting a diffuser and essential oils.
 We love ours!

 - Air out your home.

 When it’s temperate out, open up the windows and air out your home to get the toxins out and the fresh air in!
 This is an excellent idea to do at the change of seasons or after a long cold or rainy period.

 - Clean out air ducts, vents, and screens.